 Some of the links in this post are affiliate links.
 This means if you click on the link and purchase the item, we will receive an affiliate commission from the vendor at no extra cost to you.
 These business relationships allow us to keep bringing you great EatMoveHack content.
 All opinions remain our own.

 Are you getting bored with your fitness routine?
 Are you trying to find new ways to enjoy exercise that you enjoy?
 If you have a fitness routine that you have been repeating for weeks or months, it might start feeling stale.
 Or maybe you are trying to find out how to exercise if you hate the gym!
-We are here to help you plan exercise that isn’t boring so that we can keep you engaged and progressing.
+We are here to help you plan an exercise routine that isn’t boring so that we can keep you engaged and progressing.

 In any case, there are options that you can try out to vary your routine and new exercises to try.
 We will look at some tips and techniques to make exercise less boring.